 - Planning and Budgeting The Executive Office of the Governor is the functional owner.
 The system must also be designed, implemented, and operated pursuant to ch.
-216, F.S. - Florida Accounting Information Resource (FLAIR) The Department of Financial Services is the functional owner.
+216, F.S; - Florida Accounting Information Resource (FLAIR) The Department of Financial Services is the functional owner.
 The system must also be designed, implemented, and operated pursuant to ss.
-17.03, 215.86, 216.141, and 216.151, F.S. - Cash Management System (CMS) The Chief Financial Officer is the functional owner. - Purchasing (MyFloridaMarketplace) The Department of Management Services is the functional owner.
+17.03, 215.86, 216.141, and 216.151, F.S; - Cash Management System (CMS) The Chief Financial Officer is the functional owner; - Purchasing (MyFloridaMarketplace) The Department of Management Services is the functional owner; - Personnel Information (PeopleFirst) The Department of Management Services is the functional owner.
+The system must also be designed, implemented, and operated pursuant to s.
+110.116, F. S;